Best High Speed Internet Options for Rural Areas 2023

 What is the fastest internet for rural areas?

-The fastest internet for rural areas is Starlink or Viasat, although Viasat's rural internet speeds are more dependable and far more expensive.
-Starlink advertises internet speeds up to 500 Mbps while Viasat advertises 100 Mbps speeds.
+The fastest internet for rural areas is Starlink or Viasat, although Viasat's rural internet speeds depend on the location.
+Starlink advertises internet speeds up to 220 Mbps on its Priority plans while Viasat advertises 150 Mbps speeds.

 Why aren’t there more rural internet options?